aspiers/book-indices/README.md

 # Indices for jazz real / fake books

-This repository is intended to be a high quality, collaboratively edited collection of indices for well known jazz real / fake books.
+This repository is intended to be a high quality, collaboratively edited collection of indices for well known jazz real / fake books, rooted in the belief that [Open Data](http://en.wikipedia.org/wiki/Open_data) is often the most beneficial approach.

 If you spot any mistakes or want to contribute a new index, you are extremely welcome to do so
 [right now](https://help.github.com/articles/creating-and-editing-files-in-your-repository)!